wpswings/woo-one-click-upsell-funnel/README.txt

 = Can I offer multiple upsell offers in a single funnel? =

 Yes.
-One Click Upsell lets you add multiple upsell products in a single funnel.
+One Click Upsell lets you add multiple upsell products in a single sales funnel.
 So if you want to offer more than one product after checkout, you can do that by adding new offers to the funnel.
 Or you can use a feature named Additional Offers in the pro version.

 = What page builders does this plugin support? =

 Most of the major WordPress page builders like Elementor, WPBakery, Divibuilders, Thrive Architect, and other WordPress page builders are supported.

-= My Question is Not Listed? =
+= My Question is Not Listed. =

 Please visit [**WooCommerce Upsell Knowledge Base**](https://support.wpswings.com/wordpress-plugins-knowledge-base/category/one-click-upsell-funnel-for-woocommerce/?utm_source=wpswings-upsell-kb&utm_medium=upsell-org-page&utm_campaign=upsell-kb)

 == Changelog ==

+= 3.2.7 - Released on 28 April 2023 =
+* New: Compatible with the latest WP(6.2) and WC(7.6.0)

 = 3.2.6 - Released on 16 March 2023 =
 * New: Compatible with the latest WP(6.1.1) and WC(7.5.0)